flutter/website/src/docs/development/platform-integration/c-interop.md

   For more information on Flutter's channels, see [Upgrading Flutter][].
 {{ site.alert.end }}

+### Dynamic vs static linking

+A native library can be linked into an app either dynamically or statically.
+A statically linked library is embedded into the app's executable image, and is loaded when the app starts.

+Symbols from a statically linked library can be loaded using `DynamicLibrary.executable` or `DynamicLibrary.process`.

+A dynamically linked library, by contrast, is distributed in a separate file or folder within the app, and loaded on-demand.
+On Android, a dynamically linked library is distributed as a set of `.so` (ELF) files, one for each architecture.
+On iOS, it's distributed as a `.framework` folder.

+A dynamically linked library can be loaded into
+Dart via `DynamicLibrary.open`.

 API documentation is available from the Dart dev channel:
 [Dart API reference documentation][].